Rise-Software/Rise-Media-Player/readme.md

 **Note**: This render may not contain all of the features shown in the app itself from GitHub, nor the Insider Previews.
 Some features are simply not coded or they are being tested internally.

-## Features Available In Current Build
+## Features Available in the current commit

 * Song & Album Indexing
 * Modern Titlebar